KeckObservatory/mKTL/doc/protocol.rst

 		last known change of the value in question, though in some (if not most) cases it will be a reasonable approximation.

-	'name': the unique mKTL key, or the unique mKTL store name for some of the metadata queries.
+**name**	The unique mKTL key, or the unique mKTL store name for some
+		of the metadata queries.
 The mKTL key, at the protocol level, is a concatenation of the mKTL store name and the item name within that store.
 In KTL parlance, this would be the